YWeb Career Academy

 As part of our ongoing mission to eliminate racism and empower women, our YWeb Academy program provides education in digital skills to traditionally underrepresented or vulnerable populations, such as women of color, survivors of domestic violence, and low-wage workers.
-YWCA couples this programming with transportation assistance, financial coaching, referrals for affordable childcare, and job coaching and placement to ensure each participant’s success.
+YWCA couples this programming with transportation assistance, financial coaching, access to affordable childcare, and job coaching and placement to ensure each participant’s success.

 The program is part of a national partnership with Google.org, YWCA USA and YWCA Madison.
 YWCA Evanston/North Shore is partnering locally with Oakton Community College.

-Upon completion of the online course, students will have opportunities to pursue full-time permanent employment, a paid internship or freelance careers in technology through partnerships established by YWCA Evanston/North Shore.
-Students could also continue their education by pursing a Computer Information Systems Certificate, an Associate’s Degree, or a Bachelor’s Degree.
+Upon completion of the online course, students will have opportunities to pursue full-time permanent employment, a paid internships, or freelance careers in technology through partnerships established by YWCA Evanston/North Shore.
+Students could also continue their education by participating in our Portfolio Workgroup or pursuing a Computer Information Systems Certificate, an Associate’s Degree, or a Bachelor’s Degree.

 - Free to participants

 - referrals for affordable housing resources